 Mode S is a shooting mode where you choose the shutter speed and let the camera automatically adjust to the appropriate aperture.
-Rotate the mode dial to S. A fast shutter speed can freeze a fast action scene without any blur.
+Rotate the mode dial to S and then use the rear dial to select shutter speed.

+A fast shutter speed can freeze a fast action scene without any blur.
 A slow shutter speed will blur a fast action scene.
 This blurring will give the impression of dynamic motion.